-#2 Margarita Dermatitis: Be careful of squeezing that lime into your margarita or other festive summer libation!
+Be careful of squeezing that lime into your margarita or other festive summer libation!
 Limes contain plant compounds called furocoumarins that are intensely sun sensitizing.
-Contact with lime juice followed by UV light exposure (from the sun) results in a painful, sometimes blistering rash.
+Contact with lime juice followed by UV light exposure (from the sun) results in a painful, sometimes blistering rash, also known as phytophotodermatitis.
 The rash often appears in odd drip-like patterns or fingerprints on the skin, and it can leave behind a deep discoloration that can take months to fade.

 Your holiday rescue: Thoroughly wash your hands after squeezing or handling limes and before heading out into the sun.
 Apply sunscreens copiously and regularly to protect your skin from the ultraviolet light rays that cause the dermatitis.
 Cool compresses, and topical steroid creams can be useful for any discomfort from blistering, and prescription bleaching agents may improve the resultant discoloration.